FLOCK4H/X-Ray/README.md

 Optimized for speed, free, and open-source project for **trading tokens released on Raydium Launchpad.** The swaps are being made using custom `launchlab` module, **there's no reliance on Jupyter or any other router** - Transactions are built on your machine and then sent directly to your Solana RPC node.

+**Default parameters in X-Ray should be updated by the user,** market changes dynamically and can change in a matter of an hour - meaning, there is no room for defaults.

+Always assert your **.env** config is adjusted to current market conditions.

 ## Features

 - Real-time token monitor